pr0me/binaryninja-api/docs/dev/concepts.md

 1. **Constant Propagation:** This system runs continuously and performs constant propagation across the code.
 It is less computationally intensive and is always active, ensuring that constant values are propagated wherever applicable.

-2. **Possible Value Set System:** This more computationally expensive system is executed on-demand and is used to identify switch statement targets in cases of indirect control flow among other uses.
+2. **Possible Value Set System:** This more computationally expensive system is executed on-demand and is used to identify switch statement targets in cases of indirect control flow, among other uses.
 It constructs possible value sets for variables to determine potential execution paths.

 The distinction between readable and writable values affects how data flow analysis is performed:
 - **Readable Values:** Variables marked as readable are analyzed primarily for the flow of data without modification, aiding in tracking data dependencies.